carlsborg/dust/README.md

 **Note on authentication**:

 Only key based authentication is supported.
-You can specify the key or keyfile in the template under each node.
+You can specify the key or keyfile in the cluster config under each node.

 ### Target a set of nodes with wildcards and filter expressions

-Once you have loaded a template with "$use template", nodes now have friendly names and you can use nodename wildcards as a target:
+Once you have loaded a cluster config with "$use cluster", nodes now have friendly names and you can use nodename wildcards as a target:

 The basic node operations are start/stop/terminate